habitat-sh/core-plans-rfcs/_RFCs/0009-plan-configuration-complexity.md

 In this case, more options and configurability are provided to the `systemLog` section of the configuration, and can be modified at the users discretion.

-Some good ways to consider how apprpriate a configuration is for contribution to core-plans, contributors can reference a couple of sources:
+Some good ways to consider how appropriate a configuration is for contribution to core-plans, contributors can reference a couple of sources:

 * What do other distributions ship as a default configuration for this package?
 Check Ubuntu, Debian, CentOS, Arch, and any other Linux distributions for examples.
 * What is the minimal configuration required to get the service running?